Sewage sludge: Quantities produced

 The amount of sewage sludge produced is proportional to the amount and concentration of wastewater treated, and it also depends on the type of wastewater treatment process used.
 It can be expressed as kg dry solids per cubic metre of wastewater treated.
 The total sludge production from a wastewater treatment process is the sum of sludge from primary settling tanks (if they are part of the process configuration) plus excess sludge from the biological treatment step.
 For example, primary sedimentation produces about 110–170 kg/ML of so-called primary sludge, with a value of 150 kg/ML regarded as being typical for municipal wastewater in the U.S. or Europe.
 The sludge production is expressed as kg of dry solids produced per ML of wastewater treated; one mega litre (ML) is 103 m3.
 Of the biological treatment processes, the activated sludge process produces about 70–100 kg/ML of waste activated sludge, and a trickling filter process produces slightly less sludge from the biological part of the process: 60–100 kg/ML.
 This means that the total sludge production of an activated sludge process that uses primary sedimentation tanks is in the range of 180–270 kg/ML, being the sum of primary sludge and waste activated sludge.

 United States municipal wastewater treatment plants in 1997 produced about 7.7 million dry tons of sewage sludge, and about 6.8 million dry tons in 1998 according to EPA estimates.
 As of 2004, about 60% of all sewage sludge was applied to land as a soil amendment and fertilizer for growing crops.
 In a review article published in 2012, it was reported that a total amount of 10.1 million tn DS/year were produced in EU-27 countries.
+As of 2023, the EU produced 2 to 3 million tons of sludge each year.
+Worldwide it is estimated that as much as 75 Million Mg of dry sewage sludge per year.

 Production of sewage sludge can be reduced by conversion from flush toilets to dry toilets such as urine-diverting dry toilets and composting toilets.